 1 HAPPY BIRTHDAY: Join a celebration Saturday to mark the 60th anniversary of the city’s incorporation.
 The event, to begin at 6 p.m. in the city’s recreation center, 900 Arizona St., will feature speakers, music, information and photos about the city’s history, and cake and coffee.
 There is no fee to attend.

-1 BY THE SEA: Artist Annalea DeFazio will showcase her work featuring glass throughout November in Boulder City Art Guild’s gallery inside the Boulder Dam Hotel, 1305 Arizona St. She incorporates crystal with an array of objects including seashells, old oil lamps and vintage perfume bottles.
-The gallery is open from 10 a.m. to 4 p.m.
-Monday through Saturday and from 10 a.m. to 3 p.m.
+1 GIFT OF FRIENDSHIP: Only a few days remain to see the work of “friends” of members of Boulder City Art Guild, whose pieces are being showcased in December.
+The guild’s gallery is inside the Boulder Dam Hotel, 1305 Arizona St., and is open from 10 a.m. to 4 p.m.
+Monday through Saturday and 10 a.m. to 3 p.m.
 Sunday.
 Admission is free.
-For more information, visit http://www.bouldercityartguild.com.
+Visit www.bouldercityartguild.com for more information.

 1 GET SCROOGED: Kellan Baker will present his one-man version of Charles Dickens’ classic “A Christmas Carol” at 7 p.m.
 Saturday at the Los Angeles Department of Water and Power building, 600 Nevada Way.
 Emergency Aid of Boulder City is sponsoring the presentation.
 Tickets are $20 each; doors will open at 6 p.m.
 Email BadMoonBooking@gmail.com for more information.